systemlibrary/systemlibrary-common-episerver/README.md

 Includes cache, auth, CMS, TinyMCE, routing, cookies, and shared view locations

 ## Latest Release Notes
-- 8.3.0.7
-- SSR: IDictionary values appended (feature)
-- SSR: Depth to generate ssr id increased from 2 to 3 (feature)
-- Updated deps (fix)
+- 8.3.0.8
+- SSR: The ssr id contains now length of json props and some of its chars (fix)

 #### Version history
 - View git history of this file if interested